RHS Growing Guides

 What and where to buy

-Horseradish is mainly sold as long pieces of root (known as thongs), available in spring from online veg and herb plant suppliers.
-You may also find young plants in spring or summer in the herb section of larger garden centres.
-Both will establish quickly and should be large enough to harvest in their second autumn onwards.
+Horseradish is sold as plants, typically in pot sizes from 9cm (3.5in) up to 2 litres.
+Many garden centres and online retailers stock young plants in spring and summer.
+It's also sold as long pieces of root (thongs), available in spring from online veg and herb plant suppliers.
+Both will establish quickly and should be large enough to harvest from their second year onwards.

-Seeds are occasionally available, but these take longer to form established clumps – it’s much quicker and simpler to plant roots or young plants.
+Seeds are occasionally available, but these take longer to form an established clump – it’s much quicker and simpler to plant roots or young plants.

 Recommended Varieties